ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### Managed Blockchain
 Managed Blockchain is a serverless solution that allows parties to execute transactions without a centralized ledger.
 It is compatible with Hyperledger and Ethereum.

+### Database Migration Service (DMS)
+DMS is a service to safely migrate one database to another.
+The source database can remain active during the migration.
+DMS allows us to migrate from one engine to another (for example, PostgreSQL to Oracle SQL).

 ### Glue
 Glue is a serverless ETL solution.
 It is the middle component between our raw data (stored in S3, RDS, etc.) and a data warehouse (Redshift).
 Glue allows us to run a script that transforms the raw data and loads it into the warehouse.

-### Database Migration Service (DMS)
-DMS is a service to safely migrate one database to another.
-The source database can remain active during the migration.
-DMS allows us to migrate from one engine to another (for example, PostgreSQL to Oracle SQL).

 ### Quicksight
 Quicksight is a service to create dashboards.
 It can connect to RDS, Aurora, Athena, Redshift, S3, etc.

+### SageMaker
+SageMaker is a manages service where we can do the whole process of developing and deploying a model.
+In SageMaker we can gather data, label it, train a model and deploy it.
+We do not have to worry about instantiating servers to train or receive calls because they are all managed by SageMaker.

+### Pre-trained AI Services
+1. Rekognition: Face detection, labeling, celebrity recognition.
+2. Transcribe: Audio to text.
+3. Polly: Text to audio.
+4. Translate: Translate to another language.
+5. Lex: Understand chats/calls to build a bot that users can talk to.
+6. Connect: Create contact flows to set up a virtual contact center (hand in hand with Lex).
+7. Comprehend: Get insights from natural language (sentiment, purpose of a sentence, etc.).
+8. Kendra: We input documents with information and the user can ask questions to Kendra (i.e., where is the bathroom?).
+9. Personalize: Real-time recommendation system for our applications.
+10. Textract: Extract text from scanned documents.
+11. Forecast: Predict future values of time series.